Racing5372/CosmosAR/README.md

 - Unity configured to build for Android

 1. Clone this repository
-2. Make a new projet in Unity
+2. Make a new project in Unity
 3. Move all the stuff in the Unity folder into Unity's Assets folder
 4. Go to file, build settings, select Android and press build